This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 It is a figure of speech, and people use it sometimes in formal settings.
 If you don't really get this, stick to sama-sama instead.

-This is an abbreviated, informal way of saying “No problem.”
-The non-abbreviated informal form is nggak apa-apa and the standard formal form is tidak apa-apa, which isn’t typically used.
+Nggak pa-pa is an abbreviated, informal way of saying “No problem,” or rather "No prob."
+The non-abbreviated informal form is nggak apa-apa and the standard formal form is tidak apa-apa, which isn’t typically used in everyday settings.